pympk/Use-GitHub-and-Git-in-VScode/README.md

 - In Visual Studio Code, select the File menu, and then select **Open Folder**
 - Select the **mslearn-demo** folder that you created
 - Create **README.md**
-- Create .env file type (e.g. **.env.development**) that's confidential and should not push (such as database connection strings) to GitHub.
+- Create .env file type (e.g. **.env.development**) that's confidential and should not be push (such as database connection strings) to GitHub.

 ### [Publish repository to GitHub](https://docs.microsoft.com/en-us/learn/modules/introduction-to-github-visual-studio-code/5-exercise-publish)